priyank200/Persnalized_mail_linkedln_data/README.md

 ## Overview

-This project utilizes Beautiful Soup and Selenium to scrape LinkedIn data, extracting various details about a person, including their name, headline, section, top skills, experience, and education.
+This project utilizes Beautiful Soup and Selenium to scrape LinkedIn data, extracting various details about a person, including their name, headline, about section, top skills, experience, and education.
 The extracted data is then stored in JSON format for easy visualization and analysis.

-The project integrates a perplexity AI library for personalized email generation, enhancing the ability to create engaging and contextually relevant email content based on LinkedIn data.
+For personalized email generation, the project integrates a perplexity AI library, enhancing the ability to create engaging and contextually relevant email content based on the LinkedIn data.

 ## Features